 - 2019 Comprehensive Plan (proposed update; 1st Draft) This update recognizes that pending initiatives would support the established goals for the Industrial Area but does not make specific recommendations for the Project Site.
 The future land use plan for the Village as reflected on the Land Use Map includes the Project Site within the "Manufacturing, Industrial, Warehouse" land use category.
 The Proposed Action, as a self-storage warehouse, is consistent with this designation. - Local Waterfront Revitalization Plan (LWRP) (current and draft update) The Project Site is not located near the Village's waterfront, so the majority of the LWRP's policies do not apply to the Proposed Action.
 However, the LWRP recognizes that the majority of the Industrial Area is located within the floodplain and identifies flood mitigation as critically important.
 The Proposed Action's reduction in onsite impervious surface, as well as improved stormwater management methods will improve the flooding conditions and increase the storage of flood water on site.
-Additionally, the Proposed Action will exceed the 100-year floodplain development requirements set forth in the Village Flood Damage Prevention Code
+Additionally, the Proposed Action will exceed the 100-year floodplain development requirements set forth in the Village Flood Damage Prevention Code and the FEMA regulations for non-residential floodplain development.
+The Proposed Action is consistent with the policies of the current and draft LWRP.

-- and the FEMA regulations for non-residential floodplain development.
-The Proposed Action is consistent with the policies of the current and draft LWRP. - Waverly Avenue Design Study This Study addressed land use street edge conditions, signage, utilities, parking and urban design concerns.
+- Waverly Avenue Design Study This Study addressed land use street edge conditions, signage, utilities, parking and urban design concerns.
 The Study included five goals for improving the streetscape.
-The existing self-storage facility complied with the streetscape design guidelines, and the Proposed Action would extend full compliance around the entire perimeter of the Site. - Patterns for Westchester: The Land and the People (Patterns) This policy document provides a broad vision and context for local-level planning initiatives, and it does not specifically address the area around the Project Site.
+The existing self-storage facility complied with the streetscape design guidelines, and the Proposed Action would extend full compliance around the entire perimeter of the Site. - MAKER Zone (proposed overlay district) The purpose of the MAKER Zone is to create incentives to grow the "maker" economy in Mamaroneck while enhancing the current industrial use within the area.
+As an overlay zone, the existing uses permitted in the underlying M-1 District would remain intact, and additional permitted uses meant to support innovation and economic activity would be added.
+The Proposed Action would be consistent with the land uses permitted in the proposed MAKER Zone. - Patterns for Westchester: The Land and the People (Patterns) This policy document provides a broad vision and context for local-level planning initiatives, and it does not specifically address the area around the Project Site.
 Patterns identifies the Village of Mamaroneck as a "Local Center" within a "Principal Corridor." - Westchester 2025 While Westchester 2025 does not include specific recommendations for the Village of Mamaroneck, its policies reflect the Village's land use and development goals.